Insurance for strata titles properties

 Strata insurance provides cover for all common property managed by the owners corporation (also known as the body corporate).
 It is not just limited to repair and replacement of physical property in the event of damage but also provides for compensation claims to be made regarding incidents that may occur on the strata title property.

 Since 1978, CHU has been focused on insuring strata title properties in all states of Australia.
-We offer fully comprehensive residential strata Insurance and commercial strata insurance.
+We offer residential strata Insurance and commercial strata insurance.

 Residential strata